 The most common will in practice is the holographic will.
-The testator must write the document from beginning to end by hand, include the year, month and date it was made, and include his or her signature (CC, Article 505).
-Under certain conditions, the will remains valid, even though the date of execution was omitted (CC, Article 520a).
+The testator must: write the document from beginning to end by hand; include the year, month and date it was made; and include their signature (Article 505, CC).
+Under certain conditions the will remains valid even if the date of execution is omitted (Article 520a, CC).